Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona Performance Insights

-- The Wildcats have been putting up 68.2 points per game in their last 10 times on the court, an average that's slightly lower than the 74.4 they've scored over the course of the 2022-23 season.
+- The Wildcats have been putting up 68.2 points per game in their last 10 appearances, an average that's a little lower than the 74.4 they've scored over the course of the 2022-23 campaign.

 © 2023 Data Skrive.
 All rights reserved.